 Phishing Scams via Email - Phishing is the main internet method scammers use to get personal information from unsuspecting people through email.
-The scammer creates an email address and template that looks like an offcial email from a bank, business, or other website that a person visits frequently.
-The email looks legitimate and claims that your password, banking number, and/or other personal identifying information is needed to fix an issue.
+The scammer creates an email address and template that looks like an official email from a bank, credit card or other business.
+The email looks legitimate and claims that your password, banking number, or other personally identifying information is needed to fix an issue.

 No bank or other business will ever ask for any personal information through an email.
 If you are concerned about your account, you can go to the website directly (don’t click on any links in a suspected phishing email), and check your account information there, or call your bank directly.

 Tech or Computer Support Scams

 Tech or computer support scams tend to be the most successful.
 In some versions, senior citizens get a call from someone who promises to do tech support on their computers/devices or to clear their computers of viruses, malware and the like.
 To sweeten the pot, scammers may offer this so-called service at a senior-citizen discount.
 Later, the scammers do rudimentary work such as installing free security programs, and it is possible that seniors never realize they have been scammed.
 In other versions, scammers use internet ads to entice senior citizens to contact them for help.